isomorphic-software/smartclient-docs/classes/MultiGroupPanel.md

 **Flags**: IR

 ---
-## Attr: MultiGroupPanel.iconBaseStyle
+## Attr: MultiGroupPanel.firstGroupLevelTitle

 ### Description
-A CSS style to apply to images in the [Level Up](#attr-multigrouppanellevelupbutton) and [Level Down](#attr-multigrouppanelleveldownbutton) buttons.
-This is a base style supporting suffixes for states, specifically "Over", "Down" and "Disabled", which are applied when [ImgButton](ImgButton.md#class-imgbutton) settings like [ImgButton.showRollOverIcon](ImgButton.md#attr-imgbuttonshowrollovericon) are applied to the icons.
+The title-text to appear in the first column for the first group-level.

+### Groups

+- i18nMessages

 **Flags**: IR